unnus/unnus/content/medical/how-to-grow-your-medical-practice-and-patient-volume-2021.md

 According to a recent study, [51% ](https://nrchealth.com/wp-content/uploads/2018/12/2019-Healthcare-Consumer-Trends-Report.pdf)of all patients say that convenient and easy to access care is the most important factor in their decision-making.
 A staggering 80% of patients say that they select providers based on convenience factor alone.
 This is no surprise.
 People are busier than ever and the last thing they want is to get stifled by inefficient scheduling processes.

-Facilitating the appointments for your patients will lower the “friction” of having to visit you.
+Facilitating the appointments for your patients will lower the “friction” of having to visit your office.
 This will lead to speedier scheduling, fewer complaints, efficient processes, and more retained patients.
 And a great way to streamline your appointment is to use online medical scheduling software.

 Online scheduling offers unmatched advantages when it comes to increasing patient convenience.
 It saves you the time of having to follow up with people for additional appointments and reduces the burden of the administrative tasks for your staff.